 The ALLIANCE is delighted to announce it will be hosting a Concert for Caring on Saturday 6th April at Glasgow Royal Concert Hall.

-Following a successful concert to celebrate caring in 2014, the Health and Social Care Alliance Scotland (the ALLIANCE) are pleased to announce that they are hosting a second Concert for Caring in partnership with Regular Music (this link will take you away from our website).
+Following a successful concert to celebrate caring in 2014, the ALLIANCE are hosting a second Concert for Caring in partnership with Regular Music (this link will take you away from our website).

-This celebration of caring will take place at the Glasgow Royal Concert Hall on Saturday 6th April with Scotland and Glasgow’s very own HIPSWAY joining forces with the mighty Colonel Mustard and the Dijon 5 to produce what will be a fab fun packed night of music and much dancing, special guest comperes will be announced later.
+This celebration of caring will take place at the Glasgow Royal Concert Hall on Saturday 6th April with Scotland and Glasgow’s very own HIPSWAY joining forces with the mighty Colonel Mustard and the Dijon 5 to produce what will be a fab fun packed night of music and much dancing.

 The aim of the event is to say thank you to the 770,000 unpaid Carers and thousands more – third, independent sector and NHS staff – across Scotland who tirelessly and selflessly support families to take care of loved ones.